AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 1. The preview of your landing page opens in a new tab.
 Personalized elements are replaced by the selected test profile data.

+    If you selected the **[!UICONTROL Pre-fill with the data referenced in the form]** option in the landing page settings, the form fields are automatically pre-filled with the corresponding test profile data.<!--TBC-->

     ![](assets/lp-preview.png)

 1. Select other test profiles to preview the rendering for each variant of your landing page.